 Help Manage Carp in Long Lake Creek Watershed!

-Our fundraising goal is $10,000, to allow us to fund carp population management strategies to lower the number of carp in the Long Lake Creek Watershed.
-These strategies could include installing barriers, continuing tracking, and implementing a removal.
+Our fundraising goal is $25,000, to allow us to fund carp population management strategies to lower the number of carp in the Long Lake Creek Watershed.
+The focus in 2021 is to reduce the carp population in Long Lake to the safe threshold.
+Future strategies could include installing barriers, and implementing a removal in other lakes in the watershed.

 One of the key drivers of the poor water quality in the Long Lake Creek Watershed is the overabundance of invasive carp.
 These large, aggressive, non-native fish drive out native species like walleye and bluegill, and destroy the habitat for beneficial aquatic plants.
 They stir up phosphorous that decreases water clarity and promotes algae growth.
 They move throughout the entire seven lakes and many streams of the Long Lake Creek Watershed (fun fact: carp can move in < 2 inches of water!) and damage the ecosystem wherever they go.